-The Treasury Laws Amendment (Corporate Collective Investment Vehicle) Bill 2018 was introduced to enable asset management firms to structure an investment fund as a corporation.
+In the 2016-2017 budget, as part of the Ten Year Enterprise Tax Plan, the government announced that it would introduce tax and regulatory frameworks for two new types of collective investment vehicles (CIVs): the corporate collective investment vehicle (CCIV) and the limited partnership CIV.
+On 19 January 2019, the Treasury released comprehensive exposure drafts of both the regulatory and tax legislation for the CCIV regime.
+The CCIV regime enables asset management firms to structure an investment fund as a corporation, and is designed to be an internationally recognisable investment vehicle that can be marketed to foreign investors.
 Legislation facilitating more widespread use of a limited partnership structure is also proposed (currently, limited partnerships are used only in the private equity and venture capital sectors).
-The overarching aim of such legislation is to provide a choice of tax-transparent structures
+The overarching aim of such legislation is to provide a choice of tax-transparent structures (unit trusts, corporations or limited partnerships) but with equivalent governance features.

-2 IBISWorld, 'Industry Report K6419a - Funds Management Services in Australia', October 2017, William McGregor.

-(unit trusts, corporations or limited partnerships) but with equivalent governance features.
 The introduction of these alternative structures reflects industry feedback that corporations and limited partnerships are more familiar legal structures in many markets outside Australia, including across Asia.

-The new structures aim to complement other legislation (the Corporations Amendment (Asia Region Funds Passport) Bill 2017) aimed at facilitating the cross-border marketing of similarly regulated fund products across a number of jurisdictions that are signatories to the new Asia Region Funds Passport regime (initially Australia, South Korea, Thailand, New Zealand and Japan).
+The new structures aim to complement other recently enacted legislation (the Corporations Amendment (Asia Region Funds Passport) Act 2018) aimed at facilitating the cross-border marketing of similarly regulated fund products across jurisdictions that are signatories to the new Asia Region Funds Passport regime (initially Australia, South Korea, Thailand, New Zealand and Japan).

-ii Reform of stapled entity structures
+ii Reform of stapled structures and other integrity measures